akrzemi1/papers/notes/contracts_design.md

 These annotations can be used to instrument the code, but this is just one of the possible outcomes: not guaranteed.
 A different use case can be to conduct correctness roofs.

+The presence of correctness annotations does not make the program more correct; nor does the removal of the contract annotations from the program make it less correct.
+(Here, we measure the "correctness" by the number of unintended constructs in the program source code; that is, programmer bugs.)
+The runtime checks enabled by these annotations only make the bugs manifest in a different way.